 Image Credits: Deposit Photos

-Why November is cheap: Mild autumn weather but well into off-season pricing.
-The Hungarian forint provides excellent value, and the city’s famous thermal baths are perfect for cooler weather.
+Why November is cheap: The Hungarian forint provides excellent value, and the city’s famous thermal baths are perfect for cooler weather.
 Hotel rates are at their lowest before holiday season.
+Plus flights are generally very inexpensive.

 What to expect: Cool but comfortable temperatures ideal for exploring Buda Castle and the Parliament building.
 Incredibly affordable dining and drinks, plus the city’s beautiful architecture looks stunning in autumn light.